aregsar/aregsarblog/blog/2020/configure-laravel-session-to-use-redis/index.md

     // don't know if null parameter defaults to 'default' connection if SESSION_CONNECTION is not specified 'connection' => env('SESSION_CONNECTION', null),
 ```

-The connection value comes from one of the Redis driver connection names defined in `config/database.php`.

 By default the `SESSION_CONNECTION` environment variable setting is not defined in `.env` file.
 Also the default parameter value for the `'connection'` setting in `config/session.php` is null.
 So by default `'connection'` is set to null causing the `'default'` connection of the `'redis'` driver in `config/database.php` to be selected as the session connection by the Laravel session provider\facade.